PaulrydrickPuri/coreframeai-site/README.md

 Welcome to **CoreframeAI**, a unified platform for intelligent agents—each crafted with a focused role, modular brain, and human-in-the-loop design.
 Built by [@chevngko](https://linktr.ee/chevngko).

+> 🚧 **Staging Preview Activated** — This version is for internal testing only.
+Not final.

 ---

 ## 🚀 Featured Agent